Charles A. and Betti Friedel Saunders Endowed Presidential Scholarship in Theatre

 Betti’s family lived in Graham, Texas, in Young County.
 When Betti was a one-year-old her father suffered a gunshot to the face during a hunting accident.
 The gunshot blinded him, but he supported the family by operating a confection stand at the Young County Court House.

 Because Charles and Betti experienced poverty growing up, they wanted to help students who are the first members of their family to attend college.
-They founded the Charles and Betti Saunders Foundation in 1973, and through the foundation’s efforts have given $3.5 million in endowment support to universities, colleges, high schools, and public charities.
+They founded the Charles and Betti Saunders Foundation in 1973, and through the foundation have given $3.5 million in endowment support to universities, colleges, high schools, and public charities, including this endowment and the Charles and Betti Saunders Endowed Presidential Scholarship in Law, established August 11, 1994.